ddoyediran/Javascript-Array-/README.md

 Arrays are use to store or holds a fixed number of values of a single type.

 For any Array created, you can perform four operations on it which are Access, Insertion, Deletion, and Search.

+Another interesting thing about Arrays - It has length (fixed when it is created) and index.
+Let's look at this example to understand what I meant by length and index.

+var myArray = [3, 8, 4, 9, 7, 6];

+If you count the elements inside myArray, it has 6 elements.
+Which means, it has a length of 6 and index of 5 (note: counting index always start from 0).

+Access

+You can access an Array by specifying the index number you want to access.

+for example:

+var myArray = [3, 8, 4, 9, 7, 6];

+myArray[2]; //will returns 4.

+myArray[4]; //will returns 7

+Accessing array is that simple. :)